-These vegetarian, gluten-free Mushroom Stuffed Portobellos with Corn and Feta are the epitome of late summer comfort food.
-They’re great as an appetizer, side dish or light dinner.
-Perfect for Meatless Mondays and entertaining!
+These creamy Vegetarian Mushroom Stuffed Portobellos are the epitome of year-round comfort food.
+They're great as an appetizer, side dish or the main event.
+Perfect for entertaining and Meatless Mondays.
+Plus, they're keto-friendly and gluten free!

 Also, you have to love all the garlic in this recipe.
-Two heaping tablespoons go into the herbaceous oil with thyme and oregano that’s slathered all over the portobellos.
+Two heaping tablespoons go into the herbaceous oil with thyme and oregano that's slathered all over the portobellos before they go under the broiler.
+This will allow the excess moisture in mushrooms to be released so the filling doesn't get watery.
+You can also grill the portobellos if you like!

-These glistening beauties go under the broiler before piling on the filling.
-You want them tender, but not mushy or shrunk down to half their original size.
+You want the mushrooms tender, but not mushy or shrunk down to half their original size.
 Five minutes on one side, and two minutes on the other will do the trick.
+Use paper towels to absorb excess water on the baking sheet before adding the filling.

 Once the filling is mounded atop the portobellos, you can cover and chill them for up to six hours.
 When gearing up to serve, let sit on the counter about a half hour then pop them back under the broiler for a few minutes to warm.